yang-hub/nebula-docs/docs-2.0-en/gql-guide/ddl/graph/create.md

 ## Description

-To create a graph, you must have CREATE privilege in the used schema and READ privilege for the graph type in the <of graph type>.
+To create a graph, you must have CREATE privilege in the used schema and READ privilege for the graph type specified by `of graph type``.

 The graph is owned by the user issuing this command.
 (Is this redundant?)